-Because of my consulting with the Institute for New Economic Thinking my focus is on how to bring the fruits of the humanities more into economic thinking.
-We need to think about how to make the transition between where we are and the better world, and it can’t be done without a better understanding of people.
+Because of my consulting with the Institute for New Economic Thinking my focus is on how to bring the best of the humanities into, or surround, economic thinking.
+We need to think about how to make the transition to a better world, and it can’t be done without a better understanding of people and their societies.
 The withdrawal of the middle class from the revolution of 1848 for example.
-A better understanding of economics and politics is crucial for GardenWorld Politics, and a better understanding of economics requires a much richer conception of human nature.
-Not just the ornaments on the economic tree, but rethinking the architecture of the tree itself.
-Bucky Fuller said “we have the world and six billion people.
-Putting them together is just a design problem.”
-So lets also study design.
+A better understanding of economics and politics is crucial for GardenWorld Politics, and a better understanding of economics and economies requires a much richer conception of human nature.
+Searching for that understanding is a critical part of the approach